 David Amado has been music director of the Delaware Symphony Orchestra since 2003, and in July 2016 he began a second music directorship at the Atlantic Classical Orchestra in Florida.

 As a guest conductor Amado has led numerous prominent orchestras.
 In addition to the St. Louis Symphony, where he served as associate conductor from 2001 to 2004, he has led the Philadelphia Orchestra, Los Angeles Philharmonic, Royal Stockholm Philharmonic, Rochester Philharmonic, and the Chicago, Detroit, Houston, Milwaukee, National, New World, and Toronto symphonies.
 Recent engagements have included the Mobile, New Bedford, New Haven and Toronto symphony orchestras and California’s Symphony Silicon Valley.
-In June of 2019, he will make his debut at the Mostly Modern Festival in Saratoga Springs, New York.
+Additionally, in June of 2019, he made his debut at the Mostly Modern Festival in Saratoga Springs, New York.